lm3nitro/Projects/Netflow/Part 1-Cisco Netflow.md

 ## NetFlow configuration:

-To configure netflow, I first created a NetFlow profile to assign the IP of the NetFlow collector and the source IP of the interface I wanted to collect from as well as the port:
+To configure NetFlow, I first created a NetFlow profile to assign the IP of the NetFlow collector and the source IP of the interface I wanted to collect from as well as the port:

 ```
 flow exporter lm3nitro_netflow